Watts-College/watts-course-policies/index.md

 ## Prohibition of Commercial Note Taking Services

-In accordance with [ACD 304-06 Commercial Note Taking Services](http://www.asu.edu/aad/manuals/acd/acd304-06.html), written permission must be secured from the official instructor of the class in order to sell the instructor's oral communication in the form of notes.
+In accordance with [ACD 304-06 Commercial Note Taking Services](https://policy.asu.edu/#doc1557491), written permission must be secured from the official instructor of the class in order to sell the instructor's oral communication in the form of notes.
 Notes must have the notetaker's name as well as the instructor's name, the course number, and the date.

 ## Student Conduct

-Required behavior standards are listed in the [Student Code of Conduct and Student Disciplinary Procedures, Computer, Internet, and Electronic Communications policy](http://www.asu.edu/aad/manuals/ssm/ssm104-01.html), and outlined by the [Office of Student Rights & Responsibilities](https://students.asu.edu/srr).
+Required behavior standards are listed in the [Student Code of Conduct and Student Disciplinary Procedures](https://policy.asu.edu/#doc1560489), [Computer, Internet, and Electronic Communications policy](https://policy.asu.edu/#doc1540286), and outlined by the [Office of Student Rights & Responsibilities](https://students.asu.edu/srr).
 In addition,

+* All incidents and allegations of violent or threatening conduct by an ASU student (whether on- or off-campus) must be reported to the ASU Police Department (ASU PD) and the Office of the Dean of Students.
+If either office determines that the behavior poses or has posed a serious threat to personal safety or to the welfare of the campus, the student will not be permitted to return to campus or reside in any ASU residence hall until an appropriate threat assessment has been completed and, if necessary, conditions for return are imposed.
+ASU PD, the Office of the Dean of Students, and other appropriate offices will coordinate the assessment in light of the relevant circumstances.
+See Section 104-02 of the Student Services manual for more information.

-* [Students are entitled to receive instruction free from interference](http://www.asu.edu/aad/manuals/ssm/ssm104-02.html) by other members of the class.
-An instructor may withdraw a student from the course when the student's behavior disrupts the educational process per [Instructor Withdrawal of a Student for Disruptive Classroom Behavior](http://www.asu.edu/aad/manuals/usi/usi201-10.html).
+* [Students are entitled to receive instruction free from interference](https://policy.asu.edu/#doc1560489) by other members of the class.
+An instructor may withdraw a student from the course when the student's behavior disrupts the educational process per [Instructor Withdrawal of a Student for Disruptive Classroom Behavior](https://public.powerdms.com/ASU/documents/1560510).

 * Although you are welcome to disagree with the professor or your classmates, everyone is expected to participate respectfully.
 Students who engage in personal attacks; who use rude, insulting, or disrespectful language; or who engage in other disruptive or threatening behavior may face disciplinary action.
 Indeed, an instructor may withdraw a student from a course with a mark of ‘W’ or ‘E’ when the student’s behavior disrupts the educational process.
 In addition, students may face formal disciplinary action in the Office of Student Judicial Affairs.
-For more details about the University’s Student Code of Conduct, please visit the following link and read the Arizona Board of Regents Policy Manual Sections 5-301 to 5-404, the terms of which are hereby incorporated by reference into this syllabus:  [https://www.azregents.edu/board-committees/policy-manual](https://www.azregents.edu/board-committees/policy-manual)
+For more details about the University’s Student Code of Conduct, please visit the following link and read the Arizona Board of Regents Policy Manual Sections 5-301 to 5-404, the terms of which are hereby incorporated by reference into this syllabus:  [https://www.azregents.edu/about/policy-manual]([https://www.azregents.edu/board-committees/policy-manual](https://www.azregents.edu/about/policy-manual))

 * Appropriate online behavior (also known as netiquette) is defined by the instructor and includes keeping course discussion posts focused on the assigned topics.
 Students must maintain a cordial atmosphere and use tact in expressing differences of opinion.
 Inappropriate discussion board posts may be deleted by the instructor.

-The Office of Student Rights and Responsibilities accepts [incident reports](https://students.asu.edu/srr/report) from students, faculty, staff, or other persons who believe that a student or a student organization may have violated the Student Code of Conduct.
+The Office of Student Rights and Responsibilities accepts [incident reports](https://eoss.asu.edu/dos/srr/filingreport) from students, faculty, staff, or other persons who believe that a student or a student organization may have violated the Student Code of Conduct.

 ## Title IX: Sex Discrimination, Sexual Harassment, and Sexual Abuse